ImGGAAVVIINN/NAPC-Classic/README.md

 # NAPC-Classic
-NAPC - Stand for 'Not A Pvp Client'
+NAPC - Stand for 'Not A Pvp Client'.
+It is a gray area between PvP Client and Hacks It is technically a modpack lol
+WARNING [DON'T USE IT ON HYPIXEL]